 Dealing with stress

 It’s natural to feel stress at times of change, even positive change, which includes starting an internship.
 You’re entering a new world, and you want to make a good impression.
 The Career Center at your school may have helpful information online or in printed guides to help you prepare for your internship.
 Check the Career Center calendar for any pre-internship training classes.
-You can take the Intern Certification Program to sharpen your professional skills and boost your confidence.
-Or if you’re already “iCertified,” you should review the material again.
 Here are some tips to help you transition from student to professional intern:

 - Start with the “outer you.”
 If you look good, you feel better about yourself.
 And your ability to manage new tasks improves.
 Is it time for a new look?
 Study business publications (like Inc. or the Wall Street Journal) or industry specific publications related to your internship field, or go to the website of the company where you’re doing your internship to see if you can determine the preferred style and dress code.